OpenST/ost-wallet-sdk-react-native/documentation/OstWalletUI.md

 ```

 #### Get Add Device QR-Code

-This workflow show QR-Code to scan from another authorized device
+To show QR-Code to scan from another authorized device

 ```js